9A4AM/RS41HUP_V2/README.md

 Configuration settings are located in [config.h](./config.h).
 Modify as appropriate before compiling/programming.

 #Changelog
+ * 10.01.2024 - APRS_1200 added again to the modes, Ratio can be defined, a different frequency can be given
+ * 04.01.2024 - Sync with GPS: added to configure an offset for less TX collisions on multi flights on same frequency
  * 31.12.2023 - Checked and extend MORSECODE data
  * 26.12.2023 - Added choice for 2nd TX frequency: if activated, changes between each tx intervall.
  * 26.12.2023 - Added GPS-Sync: TX starts every full minute if gps-fix is availble